nrmartell/project1/README.md

 # project1 tic tac toe
-  A simple game of tic tac toe using javascript, some jquery, html and some css for styling.
-Also utilized bit balloon to host the web page online.
+  A simple game of tic tac toe mainly using javascript and some jquery to produce moves. html and some css are used for basic styling and to give the correct layout of page.
+I also utilized bit balloon to host the web page online.

   I created a wire frame so that I could have a layout of how I wanted to game board and page to look before starting to write code.
 I then created a user story to understand how the user would interact with the page/game.
 I realized that there is more to the game of tic tac toe than first meets the eye and its bit harder to layout it out in code.